-- 4 cups unsweetened almond milk (or whatever milk you have on hand)
+- 4 cups milk (whatever milk you have on hand)

 Preheat oven to 375°F. Place coconut oil in a 9×13″ pan and place in the oven while it’s preheating for a few minutes.
 Once the oil has melted, swirl it around to get all over the bottom and sides.

 In a bowl, mix the oats, baking powder, cinnamon, salt, pecans, and coconut.
 Pour dry ingredients into the pan and mix with the coconut oil.
 Add in the blueberries.